• Mail

 Skills Assessment for 482 visa

 Some occupations for 482 visa requires applicants of certain countries to obtain a suitable Skills Assessment.
-Depending on the occupation, the cost of obtaining a Skills Assessment varies.
+Depending on the occupations, the cost of obtaining a Skills Assessment varies.

 494 Skilled Employer Sponsored Regional Visa